ntheanh201/hortonworks-data-platform/README.md

 ### Manage users

+- Centralized management with Ambari
+- Built-in security features
+    - Include Kerberos authentication, RBAC, encryption, audit logging, authorization, Apache Ranger
+    - Manage and access data for users and set up those groups and users: setup different users, groups and permissions

 ### Data protection

+How to make sure that when 1 site goes down, the data is protected, keeping that data up & going, how about high availability, do the snapshots, roll back to different versions

 - High availability:
     - In Hadoop 2.x, Primary NameNode and Secondary NameNode shared the same Journal.
     - In Hadoop 3.x thì có multiple NameNodes vs. just having 2.
 Only 1 real NameNode
         - NameNodes share the journal to protect data loss during writes -> if the NameNode goes down during the writes, got that Shared Journal -> recover it -> Secondary NameNode can pick up right where we left off.
         - Support more than 2 NameNodes
         - Cold data tiers
         - Active - standby: 1 NameNode is active and others are in standby mode.

 ### Sharing resources

+What about being able to share resources, how do you handle sharing & queuing, sales vs engineering team
+- In Hadoop clusters, sharing resources and queuing is typically managed through a resource manager and a scheduler.
+HDP uses Apache YARN as the resource manager and scheduler, which allows different teams and users to share resources and manage workloads.

 ## How to provision HDP